-We make small batches of chocolate to maximize the flavor inherent in the single source cacao beans.
+We still make small batches of chocolate to maximize the flavor inherent in the single source cacao beans.
 No artificial flavors or additives.
 We built our own supply chain and, where possible, we work directly with our farmers.
 KYYA is much more than a chocolate company — we have a heart and soul for the people around the world with whom we work.

 Email us at email@example.com or check out our Facebook or Instagram pages to learn more.
 We currently have two locations in Northwest Arkansas.